 The lockdown would surely be much worse for us if we were still in a tiny flat in London or of course could be better if we lived remotely somewhere in the mountains, many kilometres from any neighbour.
-But we live at the edge of town and we have easy access to trails for the Guildford local walks or runs.
+But we live at the edge of town and we have easy access to trails for the Guildford local walks, long distance trails or runs.

 Postponing a well planned walking trip and being restricted for a few local walks is a great compromise we have to make, so re-discovered some great local trails.